shahinabdi/Docker-DockerCompose/README.md

 # Docker Flask MongoDB Tutorial

-A comprehensive Docker tutorial for setting up a Flask web application with MongoDB and Mongo Express on Debian 12.
+A comprehensive Docker tutorial for setting up a Flask web application with MongoDB and Mongo Express on Docker Compose.

 ## Overview